 Where I expected to find the biggest difference between these two amps was certainly in their sound.
 And I certainly did notice a difference.

 In terms of their clean tones, the Blues and the Hot Rod are actually quite close.
 They both have that Fender twang and brightness.
-I wouldn’t describe either as being shimmering, though.
+Neither amplifier offers the glassy shimmer of a classic Fender clean sound, however.

 Both amps have a much more rounded sound than what I usually find on Fender amps.
 I would describe their sounds as being more on the bluesy side.
 Even turning on the bright switch on both amps doesn’t really push either into overly shiny territory.